 That is, we recover the well known bounded difference inequality.

 We have not yet shown that the transportation-information inequality holds for on .
 Even once we establish this, however, the tensorization result we have given above is not sufficient to prove dimension-free Gaussian concentration in the sense of Tsirelson-Ibragimov-Sudakov.
 Indeed, if we apply the above tensorization result, then at best we can get

 Setting the weights , we find a tail bound of the form whenever is with respect to the -norm .
 Note that this is not dimension-free: the factor appears inside the exponent!
 On the other hand, Gaussian concentration shows that we have a dimension-free tail bound whenever is with respect to the -norm .
-Our tensorization result is not sufficiently strong to yield this type of behavior.
+Note that the latter property is strictly stronger than the former because !
+Our tensorization method is not sufficiently strong, however, to yield this type of dimension-free result.